Orthodontic Marketing: A 2026 Growth Guide for Practices

 That changes how you should spend.
 A campaign built for a general dentist will quietly waste money for an orthodontist, because it optimizes for the wrong moment in a much longer decision.

-This guide walks through how patients actually find an orthodontist, which channels produce real case starts, how to use social media and reviews without guessing, the numbers worth tracking, and how to build a budget that holds up.
+This guide to orthodontic marketing walks through how patients actually find an orthodontist, which channels produce real case starts, how to use social media and reviews without guessing, the numbers worth tracking, and how to build a budget that holds up.

 The split audience problem